plxtra/plxtra.github.io/src/content/docs/architecture/backend-support/index.md

 * Audit History to receive and store API activity and login sessions.\
   This information can then be used for generating activity reports, such as calculating royalty fees for data access.
-* Authorisation Vault tracking the data permissions for authenticated users and client applications.
+* User Authorisation tracking the data permissions for authenticated users and client applications.
 * Market Holiday to track trading days and non-trading days.
 * Push Messaging to manage outbound communications to users, including mobile push, email, SMS, and more.
 * Realtime Scanning for market-wide searches updating in realtime.